MarkDickinson/shell_scripts/README.txt

                       to populate dates in a html calendar, inserts pictures for each month from a list provided, allows holidays and bithdays to be inserted into day boxes.
-                      This is a cgi webserver script, you need to use your browsers print function to print it.
+                      This is a cgi webserver script, you could run it as a standalone script to create a html file and file-open that if you do not have a webserver; you need to use your browsers print function to print it however as the browser does the formtting based on the html.